Department of Computer Science

 We have a broad view of Computer Science, that includes the whole spectrum of computing, from relevant mathematics and statistics to building hardware devices, networks, data science, machine learning, human computer interaction, and Computer Science education.
 The list is not exhaustive, but an attempt to convey some of the research interests of current faculty.
 We investigate computation, information, communication and data as fundamental phenomena to be studied in Computer Science.
 We also investigate the many interdisciplinary ways the study of computation interacts with other disciplines like the sciences, society, and learning.

 There is an ongoing major thrust to expand the role of Computer Science and computation at the University, with considerable expansion of the faculty, and expanded support to explore new research areas.
-These include the new Center for Data Science, a joint effort of the Statistics and Computer Science Departments, that is also experiencing rapid growth.
+These include the new Data Science Institute (DSI), a joint effort of the Statistics and Computer Science Departments, that is also experiencing rapid growth.
 Accordingly, the descriptions below, a snapshot of our current active research, are likely to expand.

-Current active research areas include computing systems, computer architecture, computer security and privacy, error-tolerant computing and error recovery in computing systems, databases and data intensive computing, theoretical computer science, discrete mathematics, quantum computing, programming languages, machine learning, computational linguistics, computer vision, cloud computing, sustainable computing, scientific computing and visualization, high performance computing, human-computer interaction, computer science education, and interdisciplinary research in computing in the physical, biological, and social sciences.
+Current active research areas include computing systems, computer architecture, computer security and privacy, error-tolerant computing and error recovery in computing systems, databases and data intensive computing, theoretical computer science, discrete mathematics, quantum computing, programming languages, machine learning, computational linguistics, computer vision, cloud computing, sustainable computing, scientific computing, data visualization, high performance computing, human-computer interaction, computer science education, robotics, and interdisciplinary research in computing in the physical, biological, and social sciences.

 Current major research areas include: